prmr/DesignBook/README.md

 2. Create a new User Library under `Eclipse -> Window -> Preferences -> Java -> Build Path -> User Libraries -> New`
 3. Name it `JavaFX` and include the jars under the `lib` folder from your unzipped JavaFX download location.

+## Web Version of the Code with Additional Documentation

+**NEW!** You can now view all the chapter code samples with additional _on-demand documentation_ accessible directly from the code.
+Check out our <a href="https://cs.mcgill.ca/~martin/designbook/">Cascading Documentation (CasDoc) demo</a>.

 ## Practice Exercises

 The exercises are meant to be completed in order, after studying each chapter.
 Exercises tagged with a star (:star:) are challenging and those tagged with a magnifying glass (:mag:) are based on the exploration of the sample applications.